 all the objects identify compromised hosts on the network.

 —Indicates whether the correlation

 object is enabled (active) or disabled (inactive).
-All the objects
+All the objects in

-active in order to track and detect malicious activity on your network.
+in order to track and detect malicious activity on your network.

 —Specifies the match conditions